 Only, here’s the only problem with getting that: men and women don’t “communicate” very well.
 That makes expressing your feelings and needs to a man difficult.

-You’ll go ahead, be totally honest about something you feel, and tell him what you feel – and at BEST – he’ll look at you with a blank face, not even acknowledging what you said.
+You’ll go ahead, be totally honest about something you feel, and tell him what you feel.
+And some moments, he’ll look at you with a blank face, not even acknowledging what you said.
 Silence.

 Did He Not Hear You?
 Does He Not Get It?
 Why Can’t He Say Anything Back to Me!?

-You can only make a MISTAKE, which is very different to doing the wrong thing), so it’s not because you are flawed (you can’t be flawed, that’s impossible!), it’s because HE IS A MAN. (read my article about why men don’t put more effort)
+You can only make a mistake, which is very different to doing the wrong thing), so it’s not because you are flawed (you can’t be flawed, that’s impossible!), it’s because he is a man.

 It’s only a small thing, but most women wouldn’t do it, because they’re too selfish and blinded by their own false ideas of what a man SHOULD be like.